+To avoid any unintended behavior, all the children of a choice can be modeled as elements.

 Arrays and Optional Elements: Properties for Repeating and Variable-Occurrence Data Items

 These properties are for arrays (xs:maxOccurs >1 or unbounded) or optional elements (xs:minOccurs = 0 and xs:maxOccurs = 1) and apply to local elements and element references.